Major League Baseball All-Star Game

 The Major League Baseball All-Star Game, also known as the "Midsummer Classic", is an annual professional baseball game sanctioned by Major League Baseball (MLB) and contested between the all-stars from the American League (AL) and National League (NL).
-Starting fielders are selected by fans, pitchers are selected by managers, and reserves are selected by players and managers.
+Starting position players and designated hitters are selected by fans, pitchers are selected by managers, and reserves are selected by players and managers.

-The game is usually played on the second or third Tuesday in July, and is meant to mark the symbolic halfway point of the MLB season (though not the mathematical halfway point, which, for most seasons, falls within the previous calendar week).
+The game is usually played on the second or third Tuesday in July, and is meant to mark the symbolic halfway point of the MLB season (though not the mathematical halfway point, which usually falls several weeks earlier).
 Both leagues share an All-Star break, with no regular-season games scheduled from the day before through two days after the All-Star Game, with the exception of a single Thursday night game starting in the 2018 season.
 Some additional events and festivities associated with the game take place each year close to and during this break in the regular season.

 No official MLB All-Star Games were held in 1945 and 2020, and no official selection of players took place, due to World War II travel restrictions and the COVID-19 pandemic, respectively.
 Two All-Star Games were held each season from 1959 to 1962.
-The most recent All-Star Game was held on July 15, 2025, at Truist Park in Cumberland, home of the NL's Atlanta Braves.
+The most recent All-Star Game was held on July 14, 2026, at Citizens Bank Park in Philadelphia, home of the NL's Philadelphia Phillies.

 History

+The earliest antecedent of the baseball all-star game was the "Great Base Ball Match of 1858", which pitted the premier amateur players of New York against rival stars from Brooklyn in front of a paying crowd.